Harshith5443/Programming-In-Java/Week-7.md

 **Problem:**
 Write a Java program to check whether the given number is an **Armstrong Number** or not.

+### An Armstrong number is a number in which the sum of each digit raised to the power of the total number of digits is equal to the original number.

 **Input:** `153`

 ### Java Code